Municipal Parks, Golf Courses & Facilities

 Totland Parks are at various locations: Claim Street and Beach Street; Anderson and East New York Street; and Best Place and Linda Court.
 In addition, two new parks opened in the Seventh Ward in 2003: Marie Wilkinson Park at Loucks Street & Galena Boulevard and Bishop William H. Bonner Park at Kane & Loucks streets.
 Each park provides playground equipment for youngsters, flower gardens and grassy tree shaded areas.

-Wilder Promenade, on North Lake Street/Route 31, between West Park Place and Vine Street, provides gardens, benches, a Vietnam Memorial, an Aurora Policemen’s Memorial and grassy tree shaded areas in front of the Aurora Police Department.
+Wilder Promenade, on North Lake Street/Route 31, between West Park Place and Vine Street, provides gardens, benches, a Vietnam Memorial, an Aurora Policemen’s Memorial and grassy tree shaded areas.

 The Fox Valley Park District